cesarvr/blog/content/post/istio-2.md

 ## Usage Patterns

-Now our service is able to return a 404 page, but let make it a bit more interesting add a supervisor that checks and save the usage patterns of our service.
+Now our service is able to return a 404 page, but let make it a bit more interesting by adding usage tracking.

 Let's start by encapsulating this new behaviour in a class.